Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Experiments

 {\bf Cross-Model Generalization}.
 The challenge of ensuring distilled datasets generalize effectively across models unseen during the recovery phase remains significant, as in prior approaches~\citep{zhao2020dataset, cazenavette2022dataset}, synthetic images were optimized to overfit the recovery model.
-In Table~\ref{in1k}, we deploy our ImageNet-1K distilled datasets to train validation models, and we attain over 60\% Top-1 accuracy with most of these models.
+In the first group of Table~\ref{cross_all}, we deploy our ImageNet-1K distilled datasets to train various validation models, and we attain over 60\% Top-1 accuracy with most of these models.
 Additionally, our performance in Top-1 accuracy surpasses that of SRe$^2$L across all validation models spanning various architectures.
-It is remarkable that the distilled datasets exhibit reduced dependency on specific recovery models, thereby alleviating the issues associated with overfitting optimization.
-Table~\ref{in21k} supports further empirical substantiation of the \texttt{CDA}'s efficacy in the distillation of large-scale ImageNet-21K datasets.
-More validation models are included in Table~\ref{tab:in1k_cross_more} of Appendix.
+Although DeiT-Tiny is not validated with a comparable Top-1 accuracy to other CNN models due to the ViT's inherent characteristic requiring more training data, \texttt{CDA} achieves double cross-model generation performance on the DeiT-Tiny validation model, compared with SRe$^2$L. More validation models on distilled ImageNet-1K are included in Table~\ref{tab:in1k_cross_more} of the Appendix.
+The second group of Table~\ref{cross_all} supports further empirical substantiation of the \texttt{CDA}'s efficacy in the distillation of large-scale ImageNet-21K datasets.
+The results demonstrate that the \texttt{CDA}'s distilled datasets exhibit reduced dependency on specific recovery models, thereby further alleviating the overfitting optimization issues.

 {\bf Impact of Curriculum}.
-To study the curriculum's advantage on synthetic image characteristics, we evaluate the Top-1 accuracy on \texttt{CDA}, SRe$^2$L and real ImageNet-1K training set, using mean of random 10-crop and global images.
-We employ PyTorch’s pre-trained MobileNet-V2 for classifying these images.
-As shown in Table~\ref{tab:metrics}, \texttt{CDA} images closely resemble real ImageNet images in prediction accuracies, better than SRe$^2$L. Consequently, using curriculum data augmentation improves global image prediction and reduces bias and overfitting in post-training on simpler, cropped images of SRe$^2$L.
+To study the curriculum's advantage on synthetic image characteristics, we evaluate the Top-1 accuracy on \texttt{CDA}, SRe$^2$L and real ImageNet-1K training set, using a mean of random 10-crop and global images.
+We employ PyTorch’s pre-trained MobileNet-V2 to classify these images.
+As shown in Table~\ref{tab:metrics}, \texttt{CDA} images closely resemble real ImageNet images in prediction accuracies, better than SRe$^2$L. Consequently, curriculum data augmentation improves global image prediction and reduces bias and overfitting post-training on simpler, cropped images of SRe$^2$L.